siconos/siconos/docs/sphinx/devel_guide/write_and_build_doc.rst

 .. code-block:: c++

      /**
-        Short description of the class
+        @brief Short description of the class

         Detailed description
         equations (see details about latex below), reference to textbooks chapter and so on